 Knitting the front of the pillow is easy as it uses a basic Stockinette stitch.
 Cast off when your required length is achieved.

 I joined the knit pillow fronts to the back fabric with a row of crochet.
 This is not the best method I agree, but it worked perfectly for me and was a quick shortcut.

-The finished Chunky Knit pillow not only looks great, but is so soft and pretty to look at.
+The finished Chunky Knit pillow not only looks great but is so soft and pretty to look at.
 I am a big sucker for large stockinette stitch fabric – and so I knit 3 of these cushion covers.
 See the image at the top of this post.
-I used a beige yarn for this pillow, a pink yarn for another and a blue yarn for the last pillow.
+I used a beige yarn for this pillow, pink yarn for another, and blue yarn for the last pillow.

 For personal use only, please credit while sharing or using elsewhere.
 Thank you.